swimlane/ses-smtpd-proxy/README.md

 use in an untrusted environment nor on the public internet.
 I don't have these use-cases but I would accept pull requests implementing these features if you do have the use-case and want to add them.
+Note: Published images are not build from this repository.
+Only prposed commits back to the upstream will belong here.

 ## Building
 To build the binary run `make ses-smtpd-proxy`.